 How do I nominate a young musician?

 Meet with the nominee and explain what NOFA membership involves.
 It is important that the young person understands that nomination does not guarantee membership.
 All nominations will be considered together to ensure we are working with young people from across the UK who will benefit from the opportunity the most.

-- Confirm with the nominee and the parents / carer the commitment required.
+Confirm with the nominee and the parents / carer the commitment required.
 NOFA members must attend all three events in the season.

 When does the nomination process take place?

 Nominations for NOFA are currently closed, but we will be taking nominations in January 2020.
 Please keep an eye on our website and social media for notifications of this, or sign up to our mailing list to be kept up to date.